Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/README.md

 •	Applying Assistive Force: However, if the control algorithms detect that the individual experiences weakness at certain moments or faces difficulty completing specific angles, the robotic system steps in.
 In this state, the robot applies a calculated assistive force to aid the patient's hand in completing the movement.
 # Key Features
-•	Dual Isolated Input Support: Kinematic extraction of hand and arm angles using a real-time camera, or grasp pattern prediction using EMG signals.
+•	Dual Isolated Input Support: Kinematic extraction of hand and arm angles using a real-time camera, or grasp pattern prediction using sEMG signals.

 •	Motion Intent Detection (ML): Utilization of the LightGBM machine learning model for processing temporal and frequency (wavelet) features of muscle signals.